7digital/7d-feedmunch/README.md

 * `/output` - A file system path where you want the zipped output feed to be written to
 * `/country` - The country code in ISO format (e.g. GB) of the feed you want.
 * `/existing` - The local path to an existing feed you wish to filter, the values you specify with `/feed` and `catalog` must match the feed that you are passing, otherwise an exception will be thrown.

+It uses `GzippedFileFeedStreamWriter` to write the data to a file.

+Other Custom FeedStreamWriters
+==

+There are currently only 2 supplied output options at the moment, but it wouldn't take a huge leap of imagination to build other types for example a `MongoDbFeedStreamWriter` that writes the Stream produced by `SevenDigital.FeedMunch` to a MongoDb collection, or a `RedisFeedStreamWriter` that does thesame for Redis.

+Pull requests accepted!